 currently available directly through Noah's web

-site are highlighted in blue the others can be ordered either
+site are highlighted in blue the others can be ordered

-from them or by contacting us.
+by contacting either Noah's or us.

-we will be happy to answer your questions.
+happy to answer your questions.

 We have begun the process of making our plans available in book format, the first of these are complete and contain the information needed to construct a boat.
-Books can be ordered through this site, or directly from the printer by clicking on the Blurb logo.
+These can be ordered through this site, or directly from the printer by clicking on the Blurb logo.

 US customers, ordering books directly from Blurb can be the most efficient way to get a copy as they ship from the US, removing the seemingly inevitable slowdowns that occur when shipping across the border.